node-modules/clet/README.md

       .stderr(/this is a warning/);
   });

-  it('should works with long-run apps', async () => {
+  // test your long-run apps such as http server or build tools it('should works with long-run apps', async () => {
     const baseDir = path.resolve(fixtures, 'server');
     await runner()